ECW Barely Legal: Background

 Difficulties getting pay-per-view companies to air Barely Legal arose in late 1996 when Request TV initially canceled the show after wrestling journalist Wade Keller alerted Request of the November 1996 "Mass Transit" incident during an interview about the event.
 Another company, Premiere, expressed concern over the amount of violence ECW showcased, and that its programming was not suitable for children.
 Eventually, through the efforts of e-mails from hundreds of fans, Premiere decided to carry the event.
 However, e-mails sent to Viewer's Choice and Cablevision were unsuccessful in convincing the companies to air the show, as they were unhappy with visual imagery used in ECW's television, including young Tyler Fullington's involvement in the Raven/Sandman feud.
 After further discussions with ECW owner Paul Heyman and ECW GM Steve Karel, Request TV reversed their earlier decision and agreed to carry the event under certain conditions which included, among other things, an advanced script of the show, pushing back the scheduled start time from 7 p.m. to 9 p.m., and no excessive amount of blood.
+On the February 24, 1997 episode of the World Wrestling Federation's (WWF) Monday Night Raw, several wrestlers representing ECW including Tommy Dreamer, Stevie Richards, and The Blue Meanie invaded the WWF.
+During the event, Paul Heyman joined Vince McMahon and Jerry Lawler on commentary and promoted the Barely Legal pay-per-view on the program.
+On the March 10, 1997 episode of Monday Night Raw, a televised debate between Heyman and Lawler was held with Jim Ross acting as a moderator for the debate.